eartharchive/tierralibre.github.io/_posts/2016-08-13-chip-and-node.md

 If it does not work there are some instructions on the i2c npm package which can be handy about loading the i2c-dev module etc ...

-In the next post we will discuss using the BMO280 sensor as part of a environmental adquisition project.
+In the next post we will discuss using the BMO280 sensor as part of a environmental data adquisition project.

 I hope it helps!